uniVocity/univocity-parsers/src/test/resources/README_template.md

 @@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/CsvParserExamples/example003ReadCsvWithRowProcessor)

-You can also use a `ObjectRowProcessor`, which will produce rows of objects.
-You can convert values using an implementation of the `Conversion` class.
+You can also use a @@LINK(ObjectRowProcessor), which will produce rows of objects.
+You can convert values using an implementation of the @@LINK(Conversion) interface.
-The `Conversions` class provides some useful defaults for you.
+The @@LINK(Conversions) class provides some useful defaults for you.
-For convenience, the `ObjectRowListProcessor` can be used to store all rows into a list.
+For convenience, the @@LINK(ObjectRowListProcessor) can be used to store all rows into a list.

 @@INCLUDE_METHOD(/src/test/java/com/univocity/parsers/examples/CsvParserExamples.example004ReadCsvAndConvertValues)

 After applying the conversions, the output will be:

-@@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/CsvParserExamples/example003ReadCsvWithRowProcessor)
+@@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/CsvParserExamples/example004ReadCsvAndConvertValues)

 #### Using annotations to map your java beans: ####

-Use the `@Parsed` annotation to map the property to a field in the CSV file.
+Use the @@LINK(Parsed) annotation to map the property to a field in the CSV file.
 You can map the property using a field name as declared in the headers, or the column index in the input.

-Each annotated operation maps to a `Conversion` and they are executed in the same sequence they are declared.
+Each annotated operation maps to a @@LINK(Conversion) and they are executed in the same sequence they are declared.

 This example works with [this csv file](./src/test/resources/examples/bean_test.csv)

 @@INCLUDE_CLASS(/src/test/java/com/univocity/parsers/examples/TestBean)

-Instances of annotated classes are created with by `AnnotatedBeanProcessor` and `AnnotatedBeanListProcessor`:
+Instances of annotated classes are created with by @@LINK(BeanProcessor) and @@LINK(BeanListProcessor):

 @@INCLUDE_METHOD(/src/test/java/com/univocity/parsers/examples/CsvParserExamples.example005UsingAnnotations)

-Here is the output produced by the `toString()` method of each `TestBean` instance:
+Here is the output produced by the `toString()` method of each @@LINK(TestBean) instance:

 @@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/CsvParserExamples/example005UsingAnnotations)

 #### Reading master-detail style files: ####

-Use `MasterDetailProcessor` or `MasterDetailListProcessor` to produce `MasterDetailRecord` objects.
+Use @@LINK(MasterDetailProcessor) or @@LINK(MasterDetailListProcessor) to produce @@LINK(MasterDetailRecord) objects.
 A simple example a master-detail file is in [the master_detail.csv file](./src/test/resources/examples/master_detail.csv).

-Each `MasterDetailRecord` holds a master record row and its list of associated detail rows.
+Each @@LINK(MasterDetailRecord) holds a master record row and its list of associated detail rows.

 @@INCLUDE_METHOD(/src/test/java/com/univocity/parsers/examples/CsvParserExamples.example006MasterDetail)